werf/werf/docs/pages_en/reference/werf_images.md

 permalink: reference/werf_images.html
 ---

-The [release process]({{ site.url }}/about/release_channels.html) for werf includes the publication of images with pre-installed werf, necessary utilities, and pre-configured settings for building with the Buildah backend.
+The [release process]({{ site.url }}/about/release_channels.html) for werf includes the publication of images with werf, necessary utilities, and pre-configured settings for building with the Buildah backend.

 The images follow the naming convention: